tri47/tri47.github.io/_posts/2020-04-10-nolan-filmography.md

 <br/>
 This brings us to Nolan's most important collaborations.
 Nolan works with only a handful of composers, cinematographers and editors.
 Wally Pfister, for instance, has worked on 7 out of 10 of Nolan's films, received 4 nominations and won 1 oscar for cinematography.

-I love the music from Interstellar, and I am sure one of these days Hans Zimmer will receive an Academy Award in recognition of his wonderful works.
+Hans Zimmer also composed the score for The Lion King (and won an Oscar) and Pirates of the Caribbean series.
 <br/>
 ![](/assets/images/nolan_collabs.png)